rue-aubrey/datastories/designcritique.md

 *KEY TAKEAWAY:* Either clarify or remove the category of "Children Over 18."

 ## Revised Draft
+For this revision, I added data labels, emphasized the legend, changed the title, and made the "Only Caregiver" category more saturated to call attention to it, given it's worst case scenario.
+I also changed the "Children Over 18" category to "No Children Under 18" to hopefully provide a clearer message.

 <div class="flourish-embed flourish-chart" data-src="visualisation/11833797"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 ### Feedback on Revised Draft